clovervidia/nsotokengen/readme.md

 Run `nsotokengen.py`.
 It will verify that `adb` is available on the `PATH`, then it will use it to connect to your Android device, and then it will connect to the Frida server running on it.
 If anything doesn't work, it'll print an error message that should help you figure out what went wrong.

+Sometimes, the Frida server won't start on the Android device, and nsotokengen will raise a `frida.ServerNotRunningError` exception since it can't connect to it.
+If this happens, try restarting nsotokengen.
+It will usually work after a few tries.
+If it still can't connect, try restarting your Android device.

 To test out the web service once it's running, use `curl` or a similar tool to hit `localhost:8080/f`.
 You should get back a `405: Method Not Allowed` error.
 That's just because the endpoint on the web service only responds to `POST`